thekeenant/tabbed/README.md

 Now you can start creating cool tablists!

+## Things to know!

+* Tab lists are associated per player.
+This means you must create a new tab list every time a user joins (`PlayerJoinEvent` works just fine).
+* `update()` is called on tablists every second.
+This simply checks for updates to dynamic elements that exist in tab items (such as player pings).
+You can manually call it if you so desire (such as if you call `setPlayerListName()` and wish to update their tab item immediately).

 ## TableTabList

 This tablist behaves like a table with a specified number of columns and rows.
 You can set specific items at a column and row.
 Cells